User Guide

 The pattern must contain {profile}.
 The {schema} placeholder is optional.

-Profiles can specify a login attribute that applies to generated roles:
+Profiles can specify login and inherit attributes that apply to generated roles:

 profiles: